Aledig10/Steiner-tree-tesi/README.md

 Replace Name_instance with the actual name of the problem instance you want to solve.

 # 🧷 References
 - Marcia Fampa and Nelson Maculan.
-Using a conic formulation for finding steiner min- imal trees: Theory and practice in optimization. guest editors: José mario martínez and jin yun yuan.
+Using a conic formulation for finding steiner minimal trees: Theory and practice in optimization. guest editors: José mario martínez and jin yun yuan.
 Numerical Algorithms, 35, 04 2004.
 - Benders, J. F. (Sept.
 1962), "Partitioning procedures for solving mixed-variables programming problems", Numerische Mathematik 4(3): 238–252.